-“Free Yourself” is my first sculpture in white marble.
+“Free Yourself” was my first sculpture in white marble.
 The title of the work is meaningful to me on many levels.
 Carving stone has always been daunting to me.
 How do you even learn to do this?
 It’s a “lost art,” and our fiat driven society doesn’t make it easy to take on such a time consuming, low time preference art form.
 Alyse Killeen recommended a Michelangelo biography on Preston Pysh’s podcast and reading it gave me the courage to free myself from the fear, uncertainty and doubt that has always followed me as an artist.
-Ever since I picked up a hammer and chisel a matter of months ago, I have been driven like never before.
-I have found my medium, and it is stone.
-I have a full time job that I love, but during the month I spent working on this piece, I worked just about every night and weekend chipping away, totaling roughly 160 hours to complete.

 I am not one to tell people how a work of art should make them feel, but I will tell you how this piece makes me feel, my intent with carving it, and what it means to me.

 “Free Yourself” is a physical embodiment of Bitcoin’s proof of work.
 Every Bitcoin block is unique and so is every block of white marble.
 Sculpture by carving, a method of taking away material rather than putting it on, leaves very little room for error.
 Like Bitcoin development, every blow of hammer and chisel must be thought out and backwards compatible.
 With every chip of marble removed, the sculpture gets closer and closer to completion, but knowing where to stop is difficult.
 One could keep refining and polishing forever.